lou-k/pi-photo-sync/destinations/dropbox/README.md

     chmod +x Dropbox-Uploader/dropbox_uploader.sh
     ```

-3. Run the script and follow the directions to create an API key and connect your Dropbox:
+3. Run the script and follow the directions to create an App, an API key, and connect your Dropbox:

     ``` shell
     $ ./dropbox_uploader.sh